-Mangrove Jack is a hard-fighting fish and puts up a great battle when hooked.
-In general, you will know that Mangrove Jack is biting your line when you feel a strong tug on your rod.
+Mangrove Jack are a hard fighting fish and put up a great battle when hooked.
+In general, you will know that mangrove jack are biting your line when you feel a strong tug on your rod.

 When setting the hook, it is important to strike quickly and forcefully.
 This will help to secure the hook in the mouth of the fish and increase your chances of landing it.

 What is the best way to land Mangrove Jack